 Several pieces of research done in the past have shown the effectiveness of cannabis in the treatment of the muscle spasms and pain in multiple sclerosis.
 Multiple sclerosis is a serious disease of the nervous system which can cause a lot of pain because of the severe nerve damage.
 It is proven that marijuana can protect nerves from the kind of damage that occurs due to this disease.

 There are several other effects that can be considered beneficial such as:

-o Induces drowsiness, so it can be beneficial to sufferers of insomnia and sleep deprivation
+- Induces drowsiness, so it can be beneficial to sufferers of insomnia and sleep deprivation.

 It is generally considered impossible to achieve a lethal overdose by smoking cannabis.
-According to the several researches and experiments, the lethal dose for 50% of rats tested is 42 mg/kg of body weight although it was done by inhalation.
-If we transfer these results to humans, that is equivalent to a 75 kg man ingesting the 21 gram cigarettes of high-potency cannabis buds at once.
+According to the several pieces of research and experiments, the lethal dose for 50% of rats tested is 42 mg/kg of body weight although it was done by inhalation.
+If we transfer these results to humans, that is equivalent to a 75 kg man ingesting 21-gram cigarettes of high-potency cannabis buds at once.

 Marijuana Addiction And Tolerance

 When a person is chemically dependent on marijuana, it additionally means increased tolerance — the person needs to use more and more marijuana to get the same effect.
 The most common marijuana withdrawal symptoms are: